solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * When calculating cluster wide threshold (e.g. how many validators are in the restart), use the stake weight of the slot selected in `RestartHeaviestFork`.
-If there is no bank in the new Epoch or no slot has been selected yet, use Epoch stakes of local root bank to approximate and update later.
+If no slot has been selected yet, use Epoch stakes of local root bank to approximate and update later.

 * The `stake_committed_percent` in `RestartHeaviestFork` should always be calculated using the stakes on the selected slot.